 To develop international links with similar organizations

-How does IES membership advance the lighting field?
+How does IESANZ membership advance the lighting field?

-In addition to tangible professional benefits, your membership and participation allows the IES to operate in a number of areas that benefit not just the IES members but also the community as a whole.
+In addition to tangible professional benefits, your membership and participation allows the IESANZ to operate in a number of areas that benefit not just the IESANZ members but also the community as a whole.
 For example:

 The Society plays a prominent role in promoting lighting development and is actively represented on all committees drafting the relevant standards of lighting practice and equipment.
 Members take a significant part in fostering improved lighting conditions in the community, from industry through to schools, street-lighting, lighting for sport and home.
 The Society encourages lighting research in industry, government and educational institutions.